tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-The number of distinct VALIDATION tests that have a Response.status="COMPLIANT" for a given record.
+Measures the number of distinct VALIDATION tests that have a Response.status="COMPLIANT" for a given record.

 ### Specification